untitled

 GRIMES v.
 RODNEY KING was a 1995 California lawsuit in which attorney Milton Grimes sued his employer/client, Rodney Glen King, in the amount of $1,400,000.00 for defamation, and $1,000,000.00 in attorney fees for Grimes role as lead attorney in the federal lawsuit that evolved from STATE v.
 KING -- the criminal case which followed Rodney King's videotaped arrest in March 1991, which showed King being beaten by four Los Angeles police officers.
 Grimes represented Rodney King from October 1992 through August 1994.
 It was during this time period that a federal jury awarded $3,800,000.00 to Rodney King for his various injuries.
 Additional millions in attorney fees for King's defense team was the subject of further litigation.
 Outcome unknown.

+PETER A. NEDD v.
+HOME DEPOT was a 1995-8 New York federal civil court case, which involved an African-American Jehovah's Witness named Peter Nedd.
 In 1998, in New York, a Jehovah's Witness named Peter A. Nedd sued his employer Home Depot in federal district court alleging employment discrimination.
 Although Nedd had only worked as a hourly sales clerk at a Home Depot store, he chose to represent himself as his own attorney against Home Depot.
-After two days of trial, and two days of deliberations, the jury decided in Nedd's favor, and awarded him $210,000 in compensatory damages and $1,000,000 in punitive damages.
+After two days of trial, and two days of deliberations, the jury decided in Nedd's favor, and awarded him $210,000.00 in compensatory damages and $1,000,000.00 in punitive damages.
 Not bad for a first time trial lawyer.
-However, because of the statutory damages cap, the judge had to reduce Nedd's total award to $300,000.
+However, because of the statutory damages cap, the judge had to reduce Nedd's total award to $300,000.00.

 All the specifics presented during the trial are not known, but Nedd, who was a large black man, made several allegations of discrimination.
 There was an unclear incident when Nedd was injured on the job, and he claimed there was several hours delay in getting him medical assistance.
 There was also an vague allegation that Nedd had been "detained" after his shift had ended, supposedly two or more times.
 Nedd also alleged that racist cartoons were placed in his locker.
 Nedd also alleged that his supervisor had called him a "nigger" the day he was fired.
 Nedd generally alleged that he was treated differently than white employees and that his termination was due to race.

 Nedd's supervisor did take the witness stand and swore that he had never ever called Nedd the N-word.
 Home Depot stated that Nedd was fired because "he posed a threat" to the other Home Depot employees.
 Unfortunately, this post-trial order does not provide the "specifics" provided by Home Dept's defense team, if any.
 Even the USDC Judge rushed to Peter Nedd's defense in response to Home Depot's assertions that Nedd had posed a threat to co-workers.
-The Judge stated:
+The USDC federal Judge stated:

 "While Nedd is, indeed, a physically large individual, no evidence was adduced to suggest that he has ever assaulted, threatened, or in any way imperiled anyone.
 On the contrary, the evidence suggests that Nedd, a Jehovah's Witness minister, has devoted his adult life to activities designed to foster peace in the community."